chdprimary/javascript-practice/README.md

 - [ ] Read <a href="http://www.amazon.com/gp/product/059680279X">High Performance JavaScript</a>
 - [ ] Read <a href="http://www.amazon.com/gp/product/098478280X">Cracking the Coding Interview</a>
 - [ ] Go through <a href="https://codility.com/programmers/">Codility's course for employment-seeking programmers</a>
+- [ ] Read over some of the popular [Career Cup interview questions](http://www.careercup.com/page?sort=votes)
+- [ ] Read Steve Yegge's popular article on [getting a job with Google](http://steve-yegge.blogspot.com/2008/03/get-that-job-at-google.html) (or a similar top tech company)
+- [ ] Go back over this [Big-O cheat sheet](http://bigocheatsheet.com/)
+- [ ] Try your hand at [TopCoder](https://www.topcoder.com/community/data-science/data-science-tutorials/) (start with these helper docs)
+- [ ] Finish the rest of your [Stanford Algorithms course](https://class.coursera.org/algo-005)
 <br>

 # A brief log of concepts as I learn them: